 Slowly pour the thickened sugar and butter liquid over the crust, be careful so that it doesn’t run off.
 Place the pie on a baking sheet and bake 15 minutes at 425 degrees F (220 degrees C).
 Reduce the temperature to 350 degrees F (175 degrees C), and continue baking for 30 to 40 minutes.
 Cover the top of the pie with foil if it begins to brown to much.
 Check the texture of the apples with a toothpick, the pie is done when the apples are tender, not mushy.

 We love Henry and Belle Jeans for their fit, attention to detail and premium denim fabrications.
 Find your perfect fit, they have a beautiful range of style and washes.
 The belle effect, this original Chicago brand is as dedicated to craftsmanship as it is to humanitarianism.
-A portion of every Henry & Belle sale is set aside for charitable causes, including the Cystic Fibrosis Foundation, Clothes4Souls, Girls on the Run Chicago and others.
+A portion of every Henry & Belle sale is set aside for charitable causes, including the Cystic Fibrosis Foundation, Clothes4Souls, and Girls on the Run Chicago.

 Mini Micro Flair Rustic Wash Jean The maximum stretch denim hugs your curves and the mini flair silhouette beautifully balances your proportions for a flattering line.
 Five pocket styling in a rustic, medium wash.
 The straight waistband sits just below the waist.
 While we think this subtle, softer take on the flare is particularly good for curvy girls, this Henry and Belle jean is super flattering on many figures.
 Shop it.